 When risk is inequitable, bad things happen.
 With a fixed bid-managed scope project,

-This shift is critical.
-By embracing change as a natural part of any project, stakeholders can pivot or adjust parameters quickly to keep things moving forward.
+By embracing change as a natural part of any project, stakeholders using the fixed bid-managed scope approach can pivot or adjust parameters quickly to keep things moving forward.

 Clients have business goals, and those are important.
 They cannot, however, be pursued in a vacuum.
 By prioritizing users throughout a project, then cross-referencing their needs with business goals and testing potential solutions for user input, we can shift focus as we learn new things, reducing waste or unnecessary features in the process.

 In fact, putting users first often makes the case for launching a website or digital product early, so you can collect data on what resonates and what doesn’t.
 It’s possible that this approach could bring your website project in significantly under budget.

 Listing desired features, then prioritizing them, is an important part of defining any website project.
 Features are tangible, easy to grasp.
 They generate fruitful discussions.
 However, many of those features, as amazing as they might seem on a whiteboard, simply won’t resonate with users nor will they help you achieve success.

 Focusing on desired outcomes, though more abstract, helps you stay focused only on the things that will move you toward success.
 It’s important to ask yourself when weighing the priority of any feature, “Will this help me reach my goals, and if so, how?”
 This becomes the foundation for a hypothesis you can test with real users.

 Defining a clear prioritization process is critical to fixed bid-managed scope projects.